kasvtv/memoize-weak-promise/README.md

 - Memoizes multiple arguments of any type
 - Previous arguments are automatically garbage-collected when no longer referenced elsewhere
 - No external dependencies
+- Will not cache promises if they fail
 - Compatible with ES5 and up

 ## How does `memoize-weak` differ from other memoize implementations?